AbstractSDK/polytone/DEPLOY.md

 ## Channel creation

-Finally you need to create a channel between the txo contracts.
+Finally you need to create a channel between the two contracts.

 ### Hermes setup